MattKNewell/TakeABike/README.md

 ## WiCS Spring 2019 - Take A Bike!

+This was created in about 6 hours in a team of 5 during the WiCS Spring 2019 Hackathon.
 ---
 **Description**
 A web app to help car communtors decide to take a bike instead!